-Low-wage workers – especially women, immigrants, and people of color – are particularly vulnerable to harassment, abuse, and discrimination in the workplace.
-For home care workers, the isolated and often intimate nature of our work can put us even more at risk.
+Low-wage workers, especially women, immigrants, and people of color are particularly vulnerable to harassment, abuse, and discrimination in the workplace.
+For caregivers, the isolated and often intimate nature of our work can put us even more at risk.

 For caregivers who have experienced harassment, abuse, and discrimination, the impact is more than an immediate reaction.
-It also effects their health, wellbeing, and quality of care.
-Negative health outcomes include depression, flashbacks, sleeplessness, traumatic stress disorder, and poorer physical health – which can last for years after the incident.
-Additionally, it also leads to increased turnover among direct care workers and lower quality of care for clients.
+It also affects our health, wellbeing, and quality of care.
+Negative health outcomes include depression, flashbacks, sleeplessness, traumatic stress disorder, and poorer physical health, which can last for years after the incident.
+It also leads to increased turnover among direct care workers and lower quality of care for clients.

-Prevalence of Harassment, Abuse, and Discrimination of Washington SEIU 775 Caregivers
+Prevalence of harassment, abuse, and discrimination of Washington state SEIU 775 caregivers:

 47% reported Verbal Abuse

 12% reported Sexual Harassment (Parent Providers were not asked about this)